Meet the executive leadership team from @drpeppersnapple!

 Jim graduated Cum Laude with a bachelor's degree in English from Washington & Lee University and earned his Juris Doctorate from Southern Methodist University.
 He lives in Dallas with his wife, Susan, and their daughters, Sarah and Marie.

-Rodger Collins is president of packaged beverages for Dr Pepper Snapple Group, Inc. (NYSE: DPS).
-In this role, he leads a coast-to-coast sales force and fleet responsible for direct-to-store delivery (DSD) and warehouse distribution.
+Rodger Collins is president of packaged beverages for Dr Pepper Snapple Group, Inc. In this role he is responsible for the company-owned routes to market for both the direct store delivery (DSD) and warehouse direct businesses.
+Additionally, he leads the coast-to-coast account selling teams and the related operating, category and revenue management support groups.

 Rodger joined the company in 2006 through its acquisition of Dr Pepper/Seven-Up Bottling Group.
-He has been with the Bottling Group and its predecessor companies for more than 30 years.
+He has been with the Bottling Group and its predecessor companies for 35 years.
 Prior to assuming his current role in 2007, he served as Midwest division president beginning in 2005, based in Chicago.

-Derry Hobson serves as executive vice president of supply chain for Dr Pepper Snapple Group, Inc. (NYSE: DPS).
-In this role, he is responsible for all supply chain functions, including logistics & distribution; manufacturing; quality, environment, health & safety (QEHS); concentrate manufacturing; supply chain planning; packaging & engineering; corporate facilities; and non-franchise sales across North America, Canada and the Caribbean.
+Derry Hobson serves as executive vice president of supply chain for Dr Pepper Snapple Group, Inc. In this role, he is responsible for all supply chain functions, including manufacturing, engineering, packaging, procurement, environmental health and safety, supply chain planning, logistics, concentrate manufacturing and corporate facilities.

-Derry brings more than 30 years of manufacturing and operations experience to DPS.
+Derry has more than 40 years of senior operations and general manager experience.
 He assumed his current role in October 2007 after serving as senior vice president of manufacturing.
-He joined the company in 2006 through its acquisition of Dr Pepper/Seven-Up Bottling Group, where he had served as executive vice president of supply chain since 1999.
+He joined the company in 2006 through its acquisition of Dr Pepper/Seven-Up Bottling Group, where he served as executive vice president of supply chain since 1999.

-Prior to the Bottling Group, from 1993 to 1999, he was president and CEO of Sequoia Pacific Systems, Visalia, Calif., a leading developer and seller of election systems used by jurisdictions around the world.
-Previously, he was senior vice president of operations with Nestle USA (Perrier Group), Greenwich, Conn., from 1988-1992; vice president of operations for Coca-Cola Enterprises, Atlanta, from 1987-1988.
-Earlier, he managed manufacturing for the Southern region of Pepsi-Cola Bottling Group.
-He began his manufacturing career in 1974 with Kellogg.
+From 1993 to 1999 he was president and CEO of Sequoia Pacific Systems in Visalia, Calif., a leading developer and seller of election systems used by jurisdictions around the world.
+Previously, he was senior vice president of operations with Nestle USA in Greenwich, Conn.
+Early in his career he served as vice president of operations for Coca-Cola Enterprises, and managed manufacturing for the Southern region of Pepsi-Cola Bottling Group.
+He began his operations career in 1974 with Kellogg.

 Derry holds a Bachelor of Science degree from Ball State University.
 He and his wife, Brenda, have four children and live in Flower Mound, Texas.

-James "Jim" Johnston is president of beverage concentrates and Latin American Beverages for Dr Pepper Snapple Group, Inc. In this role, he leads a national sales organization that includes route-to-market and fountain foodservice teams in the U.S. and Canada.
+James "Jim" Johnston is president of beverage concentrates and Latin American Beverages for Dr Pepper Snapple Group, Inc. In this role, he leads an organization that includes route-to-market and fountain foodservice teams in the U.S. and Canada.
 Additionally, in 2009, he assumed responsibility for all of our brands and businesses in Latin America.

 A native of Larchmont, N.Y., Jim earned his bachelor's degree in history from Providence College.
 He and his wife, Kate, live in Allen, Texas, and have three daughters - Lauren, Katie, and Meghan.